 The North Tahoe Arts Center is a great place to view and purchase works of art from talented local artists.
 Located in a historical building on the shore of Lake Tahoe, North Tahoe Arts Center contains two galleries with exhibits that change each month.

 Visitors interested in a more historical look at art will enjoy the North Lake Tahoe Historical Society and Gatekeepers Museum.
-This small museum houses a large collection of baskets, pottery, clothing, dolls and artifacts from over 85 Native American tribes.
-Historical photographs, maps, newspapers, and other artifacts are also available for public view.
+This small museum houses an extensive collection of baskets, pottery, clothing, dolls, and artifacts from over 85 Native American tribes.
+Historical photographs, maps, newspapers, and other objects are also available for public view.

 Tahoe City Dining